filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 ---
-title: How to Read and Navigate a New Codebase
+title: How to Master a New Codebase
 seo_description: Dealing with a large “legacy” codebase?
 Here’s a collection of tips and tricks on how to deal read and navigate the code.
 promo_photo: /content/images/2017/uncharted-lands.jpg
 date: 2017-08-06
-updated: 2018-11-05
+updated: 2020-11-01
 tags:
 ---

-Are you excited about inheriting an old project?
-Most engineers are not.
-Especially if _“legacy”_ is one of the words that pop up in the meeting.

-I’ve been maintaining and improving a project that sounds a lot like that.
-It’s been a bit frustrating, but it has helped me learn a lot and grow as an engineer.
-This article is a collection of tips and tricks on how to deal with projects that fit this description.
+Jumping into a new project can be scary.
+Especially if _“legacy”_ the words used to describe it.
+But if you learn the right techniques to navigating a new codebase then on-boarding will take a lot less time.

+Over my 5+ year career I’ve had to switch between projects of various sizes.
+It’s been frustrating at times, but I’ve noticed certain _patterns_ over the years.

+This article is an evolving collection of techniques that I’ve developed to help me become as productive as possible.
+I recently [joined Amazon](/2020/hello-amsterdam) and this methodology has proven its worth for me – allowing me to contribute since week 1!

 ## Traversing Uncharted Territory

 <figure class="blog-post-image"><img src="/content/images/2017/uncharted-lands.jpg" alt="The great outdoors: mountains, trees, a lake." /><figcaption>Where do you start?
 Photo by tpsdave via Pixabay.</figcaption></figure>

 _Let me set the scene.
-This is a short personal anecdote that will be entertaining to read.
-It also provides the context for the rest of the article.
+This is a short personal anecdote from 5 years ago that will be entertaining to read.
+It’s purpose is to show just how hard it can be to join a large codebase.
 (You can skip this part [by clicking here.](#How-to-Dive-Into-a-Large-Codebase))_

 ### Part 1: Problem Setup